wootfish/eli.sohl.com/drafts/mesh-network-idea-sketch.md

 ---
 layout: post
-title: Idea Sketch for a Mesh Networking Protocol
+title: Mesh Protocol Idea Sketch
 ---

-Here's an idea for a mesh networking protocol that might actually scale well.
-The core construct is simple enough that I have to wonder if someone else has already come up with it.
-I hope so -- it'd be especially nice if they've already taken care of implementing it, too -- but just in case I'm the first, here's a sketch of what I have in mind.
-If you can point me to prior art, please do so I can add a link to it!
+Here's an idea for a mesh network protocol that could actually scale.

+The core construct is pretty simple -- simple enough that I have to wonder if someone else has already come up with it.
+I hope so (it'd be especially nice if they've already taken care of implementing it, too) but just in case I'm the first, here's a sketch of what I have in mind.
+If there's prior art, I'd love to add a link to it.

-This is not a full specification, just the sketch of an idea.
-It's light on details in some areas because I'm not an expert and I know my limits.
+This is just the sketch of an idea, not a full specification.
+It is light on details in some areas, because I'm not an expert and I know my limits.
+With that said, here we go.

 ### Addresses

-First off, do away with any concept of assigning globally unique identifiers to anyone.
+First off, let's do away with any idea of assigning globally unique identifiers to anyone.
 This just doesn't scale, so we'll figure out a way to get by without it.

-But how do we establish connections if we can't identify who we're connecting to?
-Well, in any mesh network, you're going to have two sorts of connections: first, via direct point-to-point radio between nearby peers; second, via messages relayed over a chain of such point-to-point radio links.
-The goal of a mesh network's routing protocol is to infer enough about the topography of those point-to-point links for us to establish efficient relay circuits over them.
+But how do we establish connections without specifying who we're connecting to?

+Well, in any mesh network, you're going to have two sorts of connections: first, connections via direct point-to-point radio between nearby peers; second, connections via messages relayed over a chain of such radio links.

+Let's say we already have a way of establishing point-to-point radio connections with nearby peers.

+The goal of a mesh network's routing protocol is to infer enough about the topography of those radio links for us to establish efficient relay circuits over them.

 This is easier said than done.
-Each point-to-point radio link has finite bandwidth which we have to be careful to conserve.
-Ideally, the routing layer's bandwidth overhead should be $$\mathcal{O}(1)$$ with respect to network size.
+Each radio link has finite bandwidth which we have to be careful to conserve.
+Ideally, the routing layer's per-peer bandwidth overhead should be $$\mathcal{O}(1)$$ with respect to network size.
 Any weaker bound than this places an absolute upper limit on the network's size, as routing overhead is guaranteed to eventually saturate the network.

 How do we meet this standard?

-Let's assume we already have a way of establishing point-to-point radio connections with nearby peers.

 Assign[^1] randomly distributed fixed-length addresses to peers, with no intimations at uniqueness.
-Each peer may have several addresses.
+Each peer might even have several addresses.
 These are less about _identifying_ peers and more about peers _claiming responsibility for_ certain regions of a shared, co-owned address space (somewhat like node IDs in Kademlia).

 [^1]: Technically "assign" is a loaded word here.
 The implication of assignment coming from a central authority is not intended.
 Ideally peers' addresses would come from some sort of trapdoor proof-of-work function (possibly after hashing its output, if outputs are not already uniformly distributed).
 Peer addresses should somehow be made to expire after a fixed window of time, in order to complicate address squatting.